preston-woo/preston-woo.github.io/essays/Effort Estimation-and-Tracking.md

 ---
 layout: essay
 type: essay
-title: "Effort Estimation and Tracking Reflection"
+title: "Why Estimating My Work Was Harder Than I Expected"
 date: 2025-12-14
 published: true
 labels:
+  - Software Engineering
   - Effort Estimation
-  - Project Management
-  - Software Engineering
   - ICS 314
 ---

+## Introduction
+Before working on the Run-and-Route Hub project, I didn’t think much about effort estimation.
+I usually just worked on tasks until they were done.
+But throughout the milestones, I learned that estimating and tracking effort is actually an important part of managing a project.
+It helps with planning, reduces stress, and gives a better idea of how long different kinds of work really take.
+This essay explains how I approached estimation, what I learned, and what I would change for next time.

 ## How I Made My Effort Estimates

-I made my effort estimates by breaking each issue into smaller tasks and comparing them to similar work I had done in previous milestones.
-I mostly relied on my experience from M1 and M2, especially when working on UI-related features that reused existing React and Bootstrap patterns.
+I made my estimates by breaking each issue into smaller tasks and comparing them to similar work from earlier milestones.
+UI tasks were easier to estimate because they reused patterns I already understood from previous React work.
+Backend tasks, especially anything involving Prisma or the database, were harder to predict, so I estimated more conservatively.

-For backend-related tasks, I estimated more conservatively because they usually involved more uncertainty.
-Database-related work and Prisma configuration often required additional debugging, so I expected those tasks to take longer.
-I also separated my thinking into coding effort and non-coding effort, which helped me better understand the total scope of each issue before starting.
+Separating coding effort from non-coding effort also helped.
+Thinking about planning, documentation, and debugging as their own time investments made my estimates more realistic.

 ## Benefits of Estimating in Advance

-Even when my estimates were not very accurate, estimating ahead of time was still helpful.
-It forced me to think through what steps were required to complete a task and identify potential challenges early on.
-For example, features that initially looked like simple UI changes often required more planning or refactoring than expected.
+Even when my estimates weren’t perfect, the process still helped.
+Estimating forced me to think ahead about what a feature needed and what steps were involved.
+Some tasks that looked simple on the surface ended up requiring more planning or refactoring.
 Estimating also helped with prioritization.
-Tasks with higher estimated effort were started earlier, which reduced stress later in the milestone.
-Overall, estimating provided structure, even when the actual time spent differed from the estimate.
+Tasks with higher estimated effort were started earlier, which prevented last-minute stress.
+Overall, estimation added structure to my workflow, even when the actual time didn’t match the estimate exactly.

 ## Tracking Actual Effort

-Tracking actual effort was useful because it showed where my time was really going.
-In many cases, I spent more time debugging, researching documentation, or coordinating with teammates than writing code itself.
-This made it clear that non-coding effort is a significant part of software development and should not be underestimated.
+Tracking actual effort showed me where my time was really going.
+I realized that a lot of work happened outside of writing code—reading documentation, debugging odd errors, and discussing changes with teammates.
+Non-coding work ended up being a much bigger portion of the project than I expected.

-Comparing estimated effort with actual effort helped me improve my estimates over time, especially for backend and database-related tasks.
+Comparing estimated effort with actual effort helped me get better at predicting backend tasks and database work.

 ## How I Tracked My Effort

-I tracked my effort manually by keeping track of when I started and stopped working on an issue.
-Coding effort included time spent writing, testing, and debugging code.
-Non-coding effort included planning features, discussing changes with teammates, reading documentation, and writing documentation.
+I tracked my effort manually by noting when I started and stopped working on an issue.
+Coding effort included writing, testing, and debugging code.
+Non-coding effort included planning features, documenting decisions, discussing tasks with teammates, and reading documentation.

-While this approach was not perfectly precise, it was consistent and accurate enough to understand overall trends.
-I avoided counting breaks or unrelated activities as part of my effort.
+This method wasn’t perfectly precise, but it was consistent enough for me to see patterns and understand where my time was going.

 ## What I Would Change Next Time

-In future projects, I would break issues into smaller and more focused tasks before estimating.
-Some issues ended up taking longer than expected because they included multiple hidden steps.
-I would also plan extra buffer time for tasks involving databases or authentication, since those areas tended to introduce unexpected problems.
+For future projects, I would break issues into smaller and more specific tasks before estimating.
+Some issues took longer because they contained multiple hidden steps.
+I would also give myself more buffer time for anything involving databases or authentication because those tasks often introduced unexpected complexity.

-For effort tracking, I would consider using a lightweight timing tool to improve accuracy, especially for non-coding work.
+To improve accuracy, I might use a lightweight timing tool instead of manual tracking.

 ## AI Usage

-I used AI tools (ChatGPT) during this project to help with brainstorming feature ideas, understanding errors, and generating initial code drafts.
-AI-assisted work that resulted in code was counted as coding effort.
-This included time spent writing prompts, reviewing responses, debugging issues, and integrating the generated code into the existing project.
+I used AI tools like ChatGPT to help brainstorm ideas, understand errors, and generate initial drafts for certain features.
+When AI contributed to a piece of code, I counted that as coding effort because it still required reviewing, testing, debugging, and adjusting the output to fit the project.

-Most AI-generated code required modification to fit the project’s structure and coding standards.
-Time spent reviewing and adjusting AI output was included in my effort tracking.
+Time spent prompting, reading responses, and integrating the code was also included in my effort tracking.

 ## Conclusion

-Overall, the effort estimation and tracking process helped me better understand how I work on software projects.
+Estimating and tracking effort helped me understand how I work on software projects.
 Even though my estimates were not always accurate, the process encouraged better planning and reflection.
-Tracking actual effort showed me the importance of non-coding tasks, and I would continue using a similar approach in future projects.
+Tracking actual effort showed me how important non-coding tasks are, and I would continue using a similar approach in future projects to stay organized and reduce stress.